Horrgs/WeatherTweets/README.md

 # WeatherTweets
-Tweet's the weather of Buffalo
+Tweet's the weather of Buffalo, NY. @BfloNYWeather

 ## What does it tweet?